 William Thomas Humphreys was born in Flint in 1886 and was the eldest of three children to Evan Humphreys and Jane (Evans).
-He was a first cousin to Private Thomas Humphreys who also died in the war.
+He was a first cousin to Private Thomas Humphreys.

 In 1891 the Humphreys family were living at 40, Mount Street but by the turn of the century had moved to 81, Swan Street, by which time William was employed as a labourer.

 His father Evan died on 7th February, 1907 after an illness of 13 years, and was buried in the Northop Road Cemetery.
 He was born in Flint and was a chemical labourer.
 He had been a member of the Ancient Order of Foresters for many years, and was accorded a Forester’s funeral.

 By 1911 William was working as a packer at the ironworks in Shotton and was unmarried.
 He was also connected with the Welsh Wesleyan denomination of the Borough.

 He enlisted at Dunwick, East Sussex in about December, 1914.
 He had served with the 2nd Welsh Horse Yeomanry, No. 1523, and the East Surrey Regiment, No. 28439, before transferring to the Machine Gun Corps.